A Letter to the Jewish Teenagers of the World – From a Former Jewish Teenager

 Jerry Rabinowitz was the doctor for at least half of the families I know in Pittsburgh.

-My sister’s boyfriend Jordan is very good friends with the son of Dan Stein.
-I spent four hours on that terrible day in touch with Jordan as he waited to hear from Dan, because he knew his dad was at services that day.
+Our family is friends with the son of Dan Stein.
+I spent four hours on that terrible day as we waited to hear more because Dan’s son knew his dad was at services that day.
 It wasn’t until mid-afternoon that they found out Dan was one of the first victims identified.

 Joyce Fienberg was the grandmother of former campers of mine at Emma Kaufmann Camp.